 On the other hand, some Christians try to live within the boundaries set in God’s Word and expect others to do so, though they are unable to articulate why those boundaries exist and how to respond to someone who pushes back against them.
 This second group takes heavy fire in the public sphere for their beliefs, which they may take to be vindication.

-In light of these wrong responses, the question becomes, How should Christians respond when the topic turns to the Bible’s teaching on sexuality?
+In light of these wrong responses, the question becomes, How should Christians respond when their faith is challenged in pop culture?
+What about when the topic turns to the Bible’s teaching on sexuality?
 To answer that question, we need to know why we believe what we believe.